mattrussi/gitlab-com-runbooks/docs/patroni/postgresql-role-credential-rotation.md

 ### TODO

-1. [ ] Include steps to delete the `/root/scripts/.new_password.sh` from the patroni leader node.
 1. [ ] Delete the temporary superuser role which is no longer being used by any patroni node or database operation.